pickpj/ev-morse/README.md

 gcc -o evmorse evmorse.c
 sudo ./evmorse /dev/input/event0
 ```
-The first line compiles the code, then the second line runs the program.
+The first line compiles the code, then the second line runs the program on event##. <br>
+Try typing!
+Once you see the output you can get a better understanding of when commands execute.

 # Changing bindings
 The key codes will vary from device to device.<br>